-The LIDAR image below, with the church outlined in red, shows very distinctly the extent of Bury Hill in the centre.
+The LIDAR image below, with the church outlined in red, shows the extent of Bury Hill in the centre very distinctly.

 Referring to the plan at the top of the post, it will be seen that the SEALE LINE passes through the inside of the wall to the Manor Chapel on the left of the above photograph.
 More clearly understood by comparing with the floor plan below.
 The 7 Druid Mile point is just off the east corner of the Manor Chapel.